"So when they had appointed elders in every church"

 17 for he was numbered with us and obtained a part in this ministry'"...

-Peter refers to oversight (v20).
-It comes from the Greek word episcope which means overseeing.
-Its noun is episcopos which is translated elder.
+The word Oversight (verse 20) is from the Greek word episcope meaning overseeing.
+Its noun is episcopos which translates to overseeing elder.

 He goes on to say that the one to fulfill the scripture would have to be from among the "men who have accompanied us all the time that the Lord Jesus went in and out among us".

-The 120 chose Matthias (Acts 1’20-26) who had been with Jesus from the day John declared: "Behold the Lamb of God that takes away the sin of the world," John 1'29.
+Acts 1’20-26 shows that Matthias was chosen.
+He had been with Jesus from the day John declared: "Behold the Lamb of God that takes away the sin of the world," John 1'29.

 These first 12 Apostle-Elders would lead the way in “preaching the Kingdom of God and teaching the things which concern the Lord Jesus Christ,” Acts 28'31.

 The Day of Pentecost came.
 The Father sent the Holy Spirit signifying that Jesus had been glorified (John 7'38) and the 120 received and were filled with the Holy Spirit .

-Godliness is the disposition of being aware of the Father's presence and being aware of His will, like Jesus was.
+Consequently, also like Him, they would be aware of the Father's presence and be aware of His will.
 (Refer Kingdom Godliness on the Menu.)

 These New Covenant Kingdom apostle-shepherd-overseers were soon very busy.
 Acts 2'41 says that on that very day "about 3000 souls" were added.